nestauk/cci_nepal/README.md

 1. A model that predicts item essentialness based on provided household information
 2. A stand alone piece of analysis showing what new items are suggested by households across different demographic features

-Find out more about the project in our report 'title of the report' [insert link].
+Find out more about the project in our report (coming soon).

 ## Contents